 Salicylic acid is a naturally occurring compound that is often an ingredient in acne skin care products.
 Salicylic acid peels help clear dirt, skin cells, and other debris that leads to acne from the pores of the skin.

 It also helps reduce swelling and redness in the area, which may minimize the appearance of scarring.

-People with sensitive skin may need to test a product containing this acid on a small area of skin before using it on their entire face, as it may cause dryness or irritation.
+However, people with sensitive skin should do a patch test on a small area of skin before using it on their entire face, as it may cause dryness or irritation.

 The authors also state that retinoids could help lighten hyperpigmented acne scars, including those in people with darker skin tones.

 It is important to note that retinoids can make the skin sensitive to the sun.
 Anyone using retinoids for acne or scar treatment should wear sunscreen when going outdoors.

 Alpha hydroxy acids